How did this start?

 Time to code

 We decided to develop the game with the Unity3D engine thanks to its short learning curve and ease when transferring it to multiple platforms.
 All the development was done in small Scrum sprints using C# as the primary language.
 At the end of the process, the game was exported to WebGL and published for those browsers with the support of this technology.

 How it looks the final product

 I start to follow the Scrum ceremonies and make delivery records to control possible changes in the development and achieve progress to meet the project deadline.

 Several users raised the need to be able to select different avatars to feel more identified when playing and be more inclusive.
 Many wanted to use a girl or an Afro-person possibly.

 Another suggestion was to connect the game to a web platform or social network to compete with each other and share their achievements.
 The project developed in Unity3D can easily migrate with some adjustments to iOS and Android devices.

 Germán Gallego, ICT office director, Autónoma de Occidente University

-David Portilla, art and game develop direction
+David Portilla, art and game development direction

 Susana Trejos, graphic designer